ninabarzh/broomstick/content/posts/GDPR-ICCPR-and-the-great-consent-charade.md

 ### Article 6 – Fundamental Rights Lawsuits

 Everyone has the right to sue the trousers off institutions that systematically trample their rights.
-The European Courts should be open for business, and not just to lobbyists.
+The European Courts could be open for business, and not just to lobbyists.

 ***